Information Credibility

 Antony M. Brown

-Fiction writer Antony M. Brown
+Fiction writer Antony M. Brown.

 Antony M. Brown is a philosopher and fiction writer with an interest in mathematics.
 He authored the “Cold Case Jury” series, where he outlines various theories before providing his own thoughts, and invites readers to vote on his site, as though serving on a jury.
 However, Brown later admitted the jury polls were not as genuine as believed as they now rely on entries he manually inputs from emails, because maintaining a functional online poll became too costly.